 Psalm 42:5 Why are you downcast, O my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and 6 my God.

 Have you noticed that difficult situations can have a strong impact upon us particularly if they drag on and on?
-(Even more difficult is our current situation with the coronavirus where our world has never experienced anything like it.)
+(Even more difficult has been the past two years with the coronavirus where our world has never experienced anything like it.)
 Difficult situations can wear us down.
 Consider being in a boat without power at sea that is drifting with the current towards a reef.
 The sound of the waves pounding the reef are harbingers of the doom that is about to smash our boat and us to smithereens.
 It’s just a matter of time…

 Think of being overcome with distress and ‘downcast’ as the boat drifts nearer the reef.
 But then an unseen voice cries out to us, “You are in a sailboat!”
 We respond, “So?”
 The voice speaks again, “Put up your sail!”
 (Let’s assume we are really dense) To which we reply, “What will that do?”